-Are you required to approve them?
-Must they be semi- annually reviewed?
-May you release them to the public?
-May you destroy them?
-No. OMA does not require public bodies to approve verbatim recordings of open meetings.
+approve them? annually reviewed? to the public?
+Iway you desiroy trieiris No. OMA does not require public bodies to approve verbatim recordings of open meetings.
 No. Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings.
 OMA does not contain semiannual review requirements for open meeting verbatim recordings.
 Yes.
 Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings.
 If a public body makes verbatim recordings of open meetings, then such recordings are subject to public disclosure pursuant to the Freedom of Information Act (5 ILCS 140/).
 Possibly.
 If a public body would like to destroy open meeting verbatim recordings, then it must comply with the LRA and work with its Local Records Commission.